 About me, briefly:

-Siu Hei is a San Diego-based pianist, teacher, and music scholar.
+A San Diego-based pianist, teacher, and music scholar, Siu Hei is praised for his extraordinary performance virtuosity and impressive balance in collaborative piano playing (Paul Muller, Sequenza21).
 Equally at home with Western classical and contemporary music, he appeared as a soloist at the Hong Kong City Hall Concert Hall and Hong Kong Cultural Centre Concert Hall.
 He shared the same stage with the late maestro, violinist János Négyesy, collaborated extensively with award-winning vocalist Kirsten Ashley Wiest, and premiered compositions by James Erber, Josh Charney, and other composers.
 Siu Hei holds a MM (piano) degree from Eastman, and served as piano faculty at the Lyra Summer Music Festival and Workshop.

 A PhD candidate in Music (Historical and Critical Musicology) at the University of California, San Diego, Siu Hei taught music courses of all university levels, and served as discussion leader and writing tutor at the Revelle College “Humanities” writing program.
 He also spearheaded the Intercultural Music Conference and Concerts at UC San Diego, presenting 80 musicians and scholars from 18 countries.
 As a musicologist, he presented papers at the International Musicological Society Congress and the Society for Ethnomusicology annual meeting.
 While he is working on his dissertation on the social politics of the music of Pierrot at the turn of the twentieth century, he is also preparing a solo piano program that bridges Classical and contemporary genres, featuring compositions by Missy Mazzoli, Angélica Negrón, Qingqing Wang, and Johannes Brahms.

 He also plays soccer/football and basketball, and enjoys pizza+beer.